charud/depo/README.md

 app.use(express.vhost('beta.example.org', require('/home/cr/beta.example.org').app));
 ```

-You may modify server.js as you see fit, but be sure to leave no newlines at the end of the file.
+You may modify server.js as you see fit, but be sure to end it with app.listen() and make sure that there are no empty newlines after it.

 Author